 January 18: The Cando event occurs in Cando, Spain, where witnesses believe they saw a fireball for almost a minute in the sky.

 January 19: The coldest day in history is recorded in Cleveland, Ohio.
-Temperatures dropped to -20 degrees fahrenheit.
+Temperatures dropped to -29 degrees celsius.

 January 20: The film Four Weddings and a Funeral, starring Hugh Grant and written by Richard Curtis, has its premier at the Sundance Film Festival.

 January 21: After she cut off her husband’s penis in 1993, Lorena Bobbitt is found to be temporarily insane.
 The incident occurred after Bobbitt was abused by her husband for years.